amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun echo_warning(message: Text): Null
 ```

-Print a text as Warning
+Prints a text as a warning message.

 ## `error`